-The Fund supports residencies at Yale of one semester to one year for foreign scholars in the humanities and social sciences who come from countries and cultures where there is a mutual need to improve relations and foster understanding with the United States.
-Eligible scholars are from the countries of Africa, the Caucasus, Central Asia, China, Eastern Europe that are not members of the European Union (EU), Turkey, the Caucasus, Russia, Latin America, the Middle East, Russia, South and Southeast Asia, and Turkey.
+The Fund enriches Yale’s understanding of global cultures by supporting one-semester to one-year residencies for foreign scholars in the humanities and social sciences.
+It focuses on scholars from regions where improved relations and mutual understanding with the United States are especially important, including Africa, the Caucasus, Central Asia, China, non-EU Eastern Europe, Turkey, Russia, Latin America, the Middle East, and South and Southeast Asia.

-Nominated by a Yale faculty mentor from one of the MacMillan Center’s area studies councils, each Rice Lecturer teaches one undergraduate course per semester on a subject related to their own region that supplements the council’s regular course offerings.
-An equally important role of the Rice Lecturer is to fully engage in the life of the council through formal and informal intellectual exchange with students and faculty.
+Each Rice Lecturer, nominated by a Yale faculty mentor from a MacMillan Center area studies council, teaches one undergraduate course per semester on a topic related to their region that complements the council’s offerings.
+Equally important is their active participation in the council’s intellectual community through both formal and informal engagement with students and faculty.

 Spring 2026 Rice Fellow